-1.1.
-The early years age group defines children aged from birth until the 31st August following their fifth birthday who go to an early years setting that delivers the Early Years Foundation Stage.

-■ Age 4 - 5 Reception

-- Age 3 4 Rising reception Age 3 and below First Steps Nursery - 1.2.
+- 1.1.
+The early years age group defines children aged from birth until the 31st August following their fifth birthday who go to an early years setting that delivers the Early Years Foundation Stage. - Age 4 5 Reception - Age 3 4 Rising Reception - Age 2 3 First Steps - 1.2.
 Registered Provision refers to provision for children under two years of age.
 Settings must register for early years provision with the DfE if they provide for: - Children aged from birth to under two years and at least one child attends for more than two hours a day; and/or - Children who are not pupils at the school, such as a separate pre-school, a nursery for children of staff members or a nursery in a children's centre run by the school (it does not have to be on the school premises to be run directly by the school). - 1.3.
 EYFS refers to Early Years Foundation Stage.